Multi-peak structure of meson spectral function in magnetic field: Numerical process and Results

-In order to investigate spectral function at finite temperature and density, we use both Taylor expansion method~\cite{Pawlowski:2014aa,Stokic:2010aa} and the gird method~\cite{Schaefer:2005aa} to solve the flow equation \eqref{flowU}.
-In the Taylor expansion method, the flow equation of the effective potential \eqref{flowU} is solved around a fixed expansion point,
+In order to investigate spectral functions at finite temperature and density, we employ both the Taylor expansion method~\cite{Pawlowski:2014aa,Stokic:2010aa} and the grid method~\cite{Schaefer:2005aa} to solve the flow equation \eqref{flowU}.
+In the Taylor expansion method, the effective potential is expanded around a fixed expansion point,

-where $\rho_0$ is the expansion point, which is located at the minimum of the effective potential at $k=0$.
-The maximum expansion order is chosen to be $n_\text{max}=5$.
-However, since the Taylor expansion method may not fully capture the behavior across first-order phase transitions, we also employ the grid method to ensure a more complete description.
-In the grid method, the field space of $\rho$ is discretized into 200 points ranging from 0 to $\rho_\text{max}=200^2$MeV$^2$.
-During the process of integrating the flow equations from the ultraviolet limit to the infrared limit, the condensates is obtained by locating the minimum of the $k$-dependent effective potential $U_k$.
+where $\rho_0$ is chosen as the minimum of the effective potential at $k = 0$, and the expansion is truncated at $n_{\max} = 5$.
+Since the Taylor expansion may not fully capture the behavior across first-order phase transitions, we also employ the grid method to obtain a more complete description.